prof-rossetti/georgetown-opim-557-201810/exercises/hello-macro.md

 # "Hello Macro" Exercise

+## Learning Objectives

+  1. Gain exposure to the developer tab in MS Excel.
+  2. Practice using Macros to automate manual processes.

+## Instructions

-Objective: Manually create and execute a [Macro](/notes/visual-basic/macros.md) in MS Excel to automate some set of manual tasks.
+Manually create and execute a [Macro](/notes/visual-basic/macros.md) in MS Excel to automate some set of manual tasks.

 The manual tasks could be anything you can do in MS Excel, like: formatting cells, manipulating cell data, using formulae, performing calculations, importing data, adding tables and charts, etc.